GustavoCaso/expensetrace/README.md

 In an era where financial data privacy is increasingly important, ExpenseTrace offers a secure alternative to traditional expense tracking apps.
 Instead of connecting to your bank accounts or sharing sensitive financial information, ExpenseTrace allows you to:

-- Manually import your expenses from CSV files
+- Manually import your expenses from CSV or JSON files
 - Categorize transactions based on your own rules
 - Generate detailed reports and insights
 - Access your data through a CLI or web interface